bensh4/nikto/README.md

 ####################################################

 THIS VERSION OF NIKTO IS CRAFTED FOR TERMUX USERS.THIS REPO WILL FIX SOME SYMLINKS IN TERMUX.
-FOR THE AUTOMATED INSTALLATION OF THIS IN TERMUX;JUST USE THIS THIS COMMAND AND IT WILL AUOMATICALLY DOWNLOAD AND SET-UP NIKTO IN TERMUX FOR YOU.
+FOR THE AUTOMATED INSTALLATION OF THIS IN TERMUX;JUST USE
+THIS COMMAND AND IT WILL AUOMATICALLY DOWNLOAD AND SET-UP NIKTO IN TERMUX FOR YOU.
 TYPE THIS COMMAND.